baoxingsong/dCNS/README.md

 #### About the default parameters:

-Majority of the sequence alignment parameters are related with each other.
-If you want to change a single parameter, other parameters might should be adjusted accordingly.
+**The majority of the sequence alignment parameters are related to each other.
+If you want to change a single parameter, other parameters should be adjusted accordingly.**

-Here explains how did we optimize the parameters for the sequence alignment of andropogoneae non-coding sequence.
-If you are working different population, the default parameters might does not work very well.
+Here explains how did we optimize the parameters for the sequence alignment of *Andropogoneae* non-coding sequence.
+If you are working with a different population, the default parameters might do not work very well.

-The match score, mis-match, open gap penalty, extend gap penalty was modified from minimap2 parameters by keeping in mind the high diversity of the andropogoneae non-coding regions.
-We fit the score distribution into a non-linear model using the non-linear least square model to test do those parameters work for our data.
+The match score, mis-match, open gap penalty, extend gap penalty was modified from minimap2 parameters by keeping in mind the high diversity of the *Andropogoneae* non-coding regions.
+We fit the score distribution into a non-linear model using the non-linear least square model to test if those parameters work for our data.
+The non-linear least square model is available as an R script in the release.

-The k and lambda are used for p-value calculation, they were calculated using a non-linear least square regression approach with smith-waterman scores of random sequence fragments.
+The k and lambda are used for p-value calculation, and they were calculated using a non-linear least square regression approach with smith-waterman scores of random sequence fragments.

-Random sampling was performed between maize and sorghum, sugarcane, miscanthus, setaria.
+Random sampling was performed between maize and sorghum, sugarcane, Miscanthus, Setaria.
 All the pair-wise species gave similar k and lambda estimations.
-The default k and lambda parameters were determined using maize against sequence extract from all the other 4 species randomly.
+The default k and lambda parameters were determined using maize as the reference against sequence extract from all the other four species randomly.

 The zDrop value allows a large gap and a few of nearby penalties.

 The w and xDrop values were set by referring parameters in the example code of Seqan library.

-The significant smith-waterman score should be ~54, we used a smith-waterman score 40 as a minimum score of seed.
+In our dataset, the significant smith-waterman score should be ~54, and we used a smith-waterman score 40 as a minimum score of seed.
 The seed window size 38 was selected to make sure there is only one seed in each window.
 The step_size value 8 to make sure there is no seed missing for each window sliding.
-The openGapPenalty2 value -45 basing on the guess that the normal gap are in general  <20bp and TEs are >25bp
+The openGapPenalty2 value -45 basing on the guess that the normal gap is in general <20bp and TEs are >25bp

 K-mer masking, we used 20-mer, since 20 is the minimum seed size.
 (40/2), 40 is the minimum seed score, 2 is the match score.

 ## If run dCNS on different machine
-It is good to recompile the code, if you run it on different machine. dCNS uses hardware instructions (SSE4 and AVX2) to speed up.
+It is good to recompile the code for each machine, if you run it on different machine. dCNS uses hardware instructions (SSE4 and AVX2) to speed up.

 ## Run dCNS under docker